 Dear Fellow Dealers and Friends:

-It is my honor and privilege to serve as the Chairman of the Texas Automobile Dealers Association (TADA) this year and represent over 1,400 of the franchised automobile dealers in this state.
+It is my honor and privilege to serve as the Chairman of the Texas Automobile Dealers Association (TADA) this year and represent 1,400 of the franchised automobile dealers in 289 Texas cities and towns.
 I have tremendous respect for the TADA Staff because they have put together a great organization.
 I’m proud to be part of that.
 The TADA brings together many diverse and innovative individuals in different stages of the dealer path, so that we can all learn from each other.
 There were times when we all needed mentoring and I hope that I can return that favor by mentoring others and represent the franchised dealer network in Texas.
 I am humbled by the responsibility that this office bears.
 If you are not part of the solution, you become part of the problem.
 Getting involved in the TADA for me was becoming part of the solution.

 As dealers, we all have a responsibility to self-govern and make good decisions for the benefit of our customers, our communities and our economy.
 Our role in the free enterprise system greatly impacts the communities we serve.
 For generations local franchised car dealers have often been the backbone of the immediate community, providing not just convenient sales and service of automobiles but being forefront in the support of local schools, churches, non-profits, law enforcement, neighborhood events, and fundraisers in times of need.